Loyola High School (Los Angeles): History

-Loyola High School of Los Angeles is the region's oldest continuing educational institution pre-dating both the Los Angeles public school and the University of California systems.
+Loyola High School of Los Angeles is the region's oldest continuing educational institution, pre-dating the Los Angeles public school and the University of California systems.
 The school began in the downtown plaza Lugo adobe in 1865 as Saint Vincent's College at the behest of Archdiocese of Los Angeles Bishop Thaddeus Amat.
 After relocating to Hill Street in 1869 and to Grand Avenue in 1889, the Vincentian fathers ceded control of the school to the Society of Jesus in 1911, and it relocated to Avenue 52 in Highland Park as the prep school Los Angeles College.
-In 1917 the school moved to its current location on Venice Boulevard after the copper magnate and Irish philanthropist Thomas P. Higgins helped secure land for the school.
+In 1917, the school moved to its current location on Venice Boulevard after the copper magnate and Irish philanthropist Thomas P. Higgins helped secure land for the school.

-The college was renamed Loyola College the following year, in honor of St. Ignatius of Loyola, the founder of the Society of Jesus.
+The college was renamed Loyola College the following year in honor of Ignatius of Loyola, the founder of the Society of Jesus.
 Until 1929, the campus housed the college, the law school, and the high school.
-At that time, the Jesuits purchased additional property to house the college and separate facilities were acquired for Loyola Law School just west of downtown Los Angeles.
+At that time, the Jesuits purchased additional property to house the college and acquired separate facilities for Loyola Law School just west of downtown Los Angeles.
 The college, now Loyola Marymount University, was moved to the area now known as Westchester in West Los Angeles.

-Recent campus development of the school occurred in the 1980s: the gym, track, and swimming pool, along with additional classroom space, were built after the administration secured major donations.
-A $30 million renovation with donations from the William Hannon Foundation, the Ardolf Family, and others have provided for a new science building, counseling and student centers, additional classrooms, and central plaza, which were operational as of June 2007, when construction of a new Xavier Center was begun.
-Hannon Theatre on campus with its large stage serves the students along with actors from throughout Southern California.
+The school's recent campus development occurred in the 1980s: the gym, track, swimming pool, and additional classroom space were built after the administration secured significant donations.
+A $30 million renovation with donations from the William Hannon Foundation, the Ardolf Family, and others have provided for a new science building, counseling, and student centers, additional classrooms, and central plaza, which were operational as of June 2007, when construction of a new Xavier Center was begun.
+Hannon Theatre on campus, with its large stage, serves the students along with actors from throughout Southern California.

 Profile

 Admissions

-The primary admissions entry point for Loyola High School is in 9th grade, with varying transfer opportunities offered in 10th and 11th grades.
-Transfer is not allowed going into the senior year, except for rare situations.
-Admission is based on standardized test scores; recommendations from the candidate's teachers, principal, and minister; involvement in extracurricular activities; a personal statement; and grades.
+The primary admissions entry point for Loyola High School is 9th grade, with varying transfer opportunities offered in 10th and 11th grades.
+Transfer is not allowed in the senior year, except for rare situations.
+Admission is based on standardized test scores, recommendations from the candidate's teachers, principal, and minister, involvement in extracurricular activities, a personal statement, and grades.

 Loyola draws its students from throughout the greater Los Angeles area, from Pacific Palisades to East L.A., from Pasadena to San Pedro, from the South Bay as well as the San Fernando, San Gabriel, Santa Clarita, and Hidden Valleys.
-Nearly 50% of the student body is composed of individuals of African-American, Latino, and Asian heritages, which serves to enhance the ethnic and socio-economic diversity of the school.
+Nearly 50% of the student body is composed of individuals of African-American, Latino, and Asian heritage, which serves to enhance the ethnic and socio-economic diversity of the school.

-Approximately 800 students apply for 310 slots in the freshman class each year.
+Approximately 800 students apply for 310 slots in the first-year class each year.